casavo/habitat/README.md

 <Body html={HTMLstring} />
 ```

-that prop is a wrapper for React's [dangerouslySetInnerHTML](https://react.dev/reference/react-dom/components/common#dangerously-setting-the-inner-html), and should be used as a last resort.
+that prop is a wrapper for React's [dangerouslySetInnerHTML](https://react.dev/reference/react-dom/components/common#dangerously-setting-the-inner-html), and should be used as a last resort

 > Is it possible to use Habitat in a Casavo project that is already using other styling solutions?

-Yes, so far we did it in project that were using Emotion and Vanilla Extract with another theme and we never got any issue.
+Yes, so far we did it in project that were using Emotion and Vanilla Extract with another theme and we never got any
+issue.
 So this opens the way to a progressive adoption in your existing project.

 > Can I use this library in a non React or Node.js environment?